 What Makes Pad Thai Red?

-I’ve seen some recipes online that use paprika, chili powder, or cayenne in Pad Thai which would also give the dish a reddish tint, but these are not flavors that are traditionally found in Pad Thai.
+Some recipes online include paprika, chili powder, or cayenne which would give this noodle dish a reddish tint, but these are not flavors that are traditionally found in Pad Thai.

 Is Pad Thai Spicy?